Comparison guide: OpenAPI/Swagger Python client generation

 OpenAPI Generator, as opposed to an OpenAPI generator, is a specific community-run open-source SDK generator for the OpenAPI specification, focusing on version 3 (opens in a new tab).
 The Swagger Codegen (opens in a new tab) tool is similar, but run by the company Smartbear.
 OpenAPI Generator was forked from Swagger Codegen.

-Preparing the SDK Generators
+Preparing the SDK generators

 For our comparison, we ran Speakeasy and OpenAPI Generator each in its own Docker container, which works on Windows, macOS, or Linux.
 Using Docker instead of running code directly on your physical machine is safer, as the code cannot access files outside the folder you specify.